 \subsection{Combining preference data}

 \textbf{Scaling reward model training data is most effective.} We first focus on comparing methods for combining preference datasets.
-To isolate the effects of varying the combination strategy, we fix the policy initialization to \emph{From SFT} (Figure~\ref{fig:choices}.i) and reward models are combined using the \emph{Take last} (Figure~\ref{fig:choices}.d) approach.
+To isolate the effects of varying the combination strategy, we fix the policy initialization to \emph{From SFT} and reward models are combined using the \emph{Take last} approach.
 As shown in Figure~\ref{fig:data_agg}, all methods demonstrate significant improvements over a single iteration, particularly in preventing performance collapse at higher KL divergences.\looseness=-1

-The \emph{Concatenate} (Figure~\ref{fig:choices}.b) strategy achieves consistently higher Gold Scores, especially in the KL range of 50-200 nats, where it maintains a performance advantage over other methods.
-While \emph{Take last} (Figure~\ref{fig:choices}.a) and \emph{Sample} (Figure~\ref{fig:choices}.c) approaches show similar trends and substantial improvements over iteration 1, they do not quite match the performance of full data concatenation.
-This result is coherent with the finding that increasing training dataset size reduces reward model overoptimisation \cite{gao2022scalinglawsrewardmodel}, explaining why the sampling strategy is outperformed by concatenating all datasets.
+The \emph{Concatenate} strategy achieves consistently higher gold scores, especially in the KL range of 50-200 nats.
+While \emph{Take last} and \emph{Sample} approaches show similar trends and substantial improvements over iteration 1, they do not quite match the performance of full data concatenation.
+This result is coherent with the finding that increasing training dataset size reduces reward model overoptimisation \citep{gao2022scalinglawsrewardmodel}, explaining why the sampling strategy is outperformed by concatenating all datasets.
 A critical observation is that beyond $\mathrm{KL}\approx200$, the baseline iteration 1 experiences severe performance degradation due to overoptimisation, dropping to negative gold scores.
 In contrast, all iterative approaches maintain positive performance even at high KL values, demonstrating their effectiveness in mitigating overoptimisation.
 This ranking of methods is not only observed in the final iteration, but is already exhibited as early as the second iteration as shown in Figure~\ref{fig:intro_result} and in Appendix~\ref{a:pref_data}.\looseness=-1